Aval Appadithan: Plot

 Inevitably, Arun falls for Manju.
-However Manju incurs Thyagu's wrath when he overhears her reprimanding her office staff for commenting on her character.
+However, Manju incurs Thyagu's wrath when he overhears her reprimanding her office staff for commenting on her character.
 When Thyagu also comments about her, she resigns from her job.
-When he learns of this, Arun requests Thyagu to re-employ her.
+When he learns of this, Arun requests that Thyagu re-employ her.
 Thyagu simply laughs and says that she is already back, after which Manju seems to have a change of heart and starts courting Thyagu.
 Arun is devastated to see that she has turned out to be just the sort of woman that Thyagu earlier said she was — opportunistic, money-minded, and fickle.
-When he asks her about her contradicting stands in life, she responds by saying that is the way she is and will be.
+When he asks her about her contradictory status in life, she responds by saying that is the way she is and will be.

 The truth finally emerges that Manju was merely baiting Thyagu to teach him a lesson.
 When Thyagu starts believing that Manju has fallen for him, he attempts to take advantage of her at a party banquet, but she rebukes and slaps him, after which Thyagu runs away in fright.
 However, this revelation comes too late for her, as Arun, who is disillusioned with her behaviour, has already married a small town girl.
 When Manju tells her aunt about the attempt to humiliate Thyagu and its ramifications, her aunt tells Manju that she deserved it for leaving behind a golden opportunity to start a new life.
 In a final discussion in Thyagu's car, Manju asks Arun's wife, "What do you think of women's liberation?".
 Arun's wife replies that she does not know.
 Manju cynically replies that this is why she (the wife) is happy.
 After Manju leaves, the car carrying Thyagu and the married couple pulls away from her.
 A voice-over says that Manju died today, but will be reborn tomorrow, only for the cycle to repeat, and that is how she is.